Our Team

 • Lois Easton is the sponsor for the Waimatā River and wetland restoration projects

-• Graeme Atkins is the sponsor for the 1769 Garden and mātauranga about indigenous species at Waikereru.
+• Graeme Atkins is the sponsor for the 1769 Seed Archive and mātauranga about indigenous species at Waikereru.

 • Steve Salmond is Webmaster and IT advisor for Waikereru.